HewlettPackard/hpegl-metal-os-windows-iso/README.md

         When running unattended, the password for the Administrator account to encode in Autounattend.xml This needs to be a SecureString format.
 You can generate SecureString from Plain Text by:
         $(ConvertTo-SecureString 'PlainTextPasswrd' -AsPlainText -Force)
+        NOTE: This password is only availble during install.
+After first boot, when CloudBase-Init runs, the Administrator account is renamed to GreenLakeAdmin and the password is randomized

     -PortalUserName <String>
         User name for the Bare Metal portal to use for uploading the built service